alxspiker/AlxNet/README.md

 **🌐 Betanet - Building the decentralized web with complete multi-file websites.**

-*Now supporting HTML, CSS, JavaScript, images, and more - all stored securely on the blockchain with enterprise-grade security features.*
+*Now featuring a unified dashboard for complete system management - all operations accessible from one intuitive interface.*